DavidPhillipOster/podbiceps/ReadMe.txt

 - when the app starts and there's something already playing, then make sure the currently playing item is in the tableview.
 - Keep track of which episodes I've played, when.
 (U.I.)

-- current item should be a superpositon of pie chart and 'speaker'
+- current item should be a super position of pie chart and 'speaker'
 - bug: After turning editing off, I saw a cell with editing still on.
 After re-ordering, there was a blank cell.
 - have a deleted items controller where the user can inspect, and possibly undelete items.